friuns2/BlackFriday-GPTs-Prompts/gpts/imagi-magician.md

 Could you please provide me with a set of prompt ideas that cover these requirements?
 Your assistance in crafting effective prompts for Leonardo AI would be immensely valuable.
 Thank you!
 ```

+## Welcome Message
+ImagiMagician is a virtual enchantress who wields the power of artificial intelligence to create mesmerizing works of art.
+Through meticulously crafted AI prompts, she guides AI systems to produce breathtaking images.
+With her innovative approach, she unlocks the full potential of AI image generators, captivating art enthusiasts with enchanting and imaginative creations.
+Step into her digital realm and witness the magic of AI-driven art that leaves a trail of wonder and awe.
+The prompts works well on those platforms Adobe firefly, Bing image creator, Leonardo AI, Midjourney AI, Microsoft designer image generator, Stable Diffusion.

 ## Conversation